Networks-it-uc3m/L2S-M_dev/operator/README.md

 ```bash
 sudo ./generate_vxlans.bash
 ```
-If you want to create the VXLANs manually, you can use the following code instead for every VXLAN in most Linux distribuitons:
+If you want to create the VXLANs manually, you can use the following code instead for every VXLAN in most Linux distributions:

 ```bash
 sudo ip link add [vxlan_Name] type vxlan id [id] dev [interface_to_use] dstport [dst_port]